thesoftwarejedi/payeezy_js/example/README.md

 3. After you click on "Generate token" button, you will see inline response from payeezy server.

 4. Use token value for Authorize and/or Purchase payments and reversal transactions(Capture/void/refund).

-Note:
-*	Please refer lastest Payeezy JS file for your development and Integration.
-*	Current version for merchants domiciled in US – v3.2
-*	Current version for non-US domiciled merchants – v4.1

 For more details on transactions API, visit [Payeezy - Docs & Sandbox ](https://developer.payeezy.com/payeezy-api-reference/apis)